The University of Aberdeen, founded in 1495, is Scotland’s third oldest university and the fifth oldest in the UK.

 The university has an excellent reputation for teaching quality and research, and, over the years, has had five Nobel Prize winners.
 The central campus combines ancient buildings and modern, first class laboratories, excellent computing facilities and the latest library technology.

-Aberdeen has around 370 first degree programmes in a wide range of subjects, taught through 12 schools across four faculties:
+Aberdeen offers degree programmes in a wide range of subjects, taught through 12 schools across four faculties:

 Many degree programmes at the university offer you the opportunity to spend time abroad.
 Some degrees have a built in period of study or work abroad.
-The university currently has exchange opportunities with European universities through the Erasmus+ programme as well as others in North America, Latin America, Asia and Australia.
+The university currently has exchange opportunities in North America, Latin America, Asia and Australia.

 Many degrees are available on a flexible, part time or distance learning basis, offering adults with family and other commitments the flexibility to study at a slower pace.
 The Centre for Lifelong Learning provides a range of part time and distance learning courses, many of which offer credits towards other courses.